 " McKendrick misled investors and then, in contempt of court, failed to comply with court orders requiring him to properly account for the losses."

-The High Court has sentenced a fraudster to six months imprisonment for contempt of court after he breached FCA injunctions by diverting funds and failing to disclose information about his assets.
+The High Court has sentenced a director to six months imprisonment for contempt of court after he breached FCA injunctions by diverting funds and failing to disclose information about his assets.

 Robert McKendrick was the main director and sole shareholder of unauthorised collective investment scheme African Land and was also involved in the unlawfully operated Capital Carbon Credits scheme in Sierra Leone.